 James Lenskold tried to help clarify the language of marketing with his 2003 book Marketing ROI.
-The book is very strong on emphasizing that ROI has a specific meaning and when we speak of ROI we should use this meaning.
+The book is very strong on emphasizing that ROI has a specific meaning.
+When we speak of ROI we should use this meaning.
 ROI in marketing is often, however, used to describe anything that is a good thing.
 A CMO might say: “we have shown the ROI of our advertising campaign increasing awareness by 10%”.
 To be clear:

-What I am saying is that awareness alone can’t possible show whether the campaign had a positive ROI.
+What I am saying is that awareness alone can’t possibly show whether the campaign had a positive ROI.

-To explain lets turn to medicine, a subject about which I know practically nothing.
-Still I know that measuring a pulse is different to measuring a respiratory rate.
+To explain let’s turn to medicine, a subject about which I know practically nothing.
+Still, I know that measuring a pulse is different from measuring a respiratory rate.
 Both may be good measures to know.
 You want a patient to be both breathing and pumping blood but the two measures are not interchangeable.
 If a doctor asks: “What is the patient’s pulse?” and you respond “15 breathes per minute” the doctor will be unimpressed.
-If a CFO asks: “What is the ROI on the campaign?” and you respond “awareness is up 10%” they shouldn’t be impressed.
-Awareness being up 10% may be a great thing but it isn’t a measure of ROI.
+If a CFO asks: “What is the ROI on the campaign?” and you respond “awareness is up 10%” they shouldn’t be impressed either.
+Awareness being up 10% may be a great thing.
+Still, it isn’t a measure of ROI.
 Heartbeats and breathing may be connected but aren’t the same thing.
 Awareness and ROI may be connected but they aren’t the same thing.

 Read: James Lenskold (2003) Marketing ROI: The Path to Campaign, Customer, And Corporate Profitability, American Marketing Association/McGraw-Hill